 In recent years, Sightsavers has been looking at the intersection between its two main streams of work: health and disability inclusion.
 One of the areas of focus has been to understand how people with disabilities are included within health projects in Africa and Asia.

-The overall aim of the pilot was to develop and test a way to capture data on disability within the onchocerciasis and lymphatic filariasis Mass Drug Administration (MDA) data system.
+The overall aim of the pilot was to develop and test a way to capture data on disability within the onchocerciasis and lymphatic filariasis MDA data system.
 The project sought to understand how data may be collected in a system where community members were responsible for delivering interventions and collecting data on intervention uptake.
-It was anticipated that the pilot would help to refine the analysis of data, strengthen local Health Information Management Systems (HMIS) and improve programme quality not only in Ghana but in the West Africa region and beyond.
+It was anticipated that the pilot would help to refine the analysis of data, strengthen local health information management systems and improve programme quality not only in Ghana but in the West Africa region and beyond.